onflow/docs/docs/networks/staking/index.md

 epoch before their unstaked tokens are available to withdraw.
 This allows the protocol to deal with any slashable offenses that may have happened in the previous epoch.

-See the [Epochs](./04-epoch-preparation.md) section of the documentation for in-depth explainations of the identity table, epoch schedule, QC, and DKG.
+See the [Epochs](./04-epoch-preparation.md) section of the documentation for in-depth explanations of the identity table, epoch schedule, QC, and DKG.

 ## Rewards